udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes

-Convolution Layer with 6 filter of size 5x5
+* Convolution Layer with 6 filter of size 5x5
-ReLU activation
+* ReLU activation
-Convolution Layer with 6 filter of size 5x5
+* Convolution Layer with 6 filter of size 5x5
-ReLU activation
+* ReLU activation
-Flatten the layer
+* Flatten the layer
-Fully Connected layer with 120 neurons
+* Fully Connected layer with 120 neurons
-Fully Connected layer with 84 neurons
+* Fully Connected layer with 84 neurons
-Fully Connected layer with 10 neurons
+* Fully Connected layer with 10 neurons
-Output neuron
+* Output neuron

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process